NEONScience/NEON-Data-Skills/_posts/2014-10-27-2_Lidar-Point-Cloud-Online-Data-Viz-Activity.md

 ##Quick Review -- LiDAR File Formats **
 LiDAR data are most often available as discrete points.
 Although, remember that these data can be collected by the lidar instrument, in either discrete or full waveform, formats.
 A collection of discrete return LiDAR points is known as a LiDAR point cloud.

 ".las" is the commonly used file format to store LIDAR point cloud data.
 This format is supported by the American Society of Photogrammetry and Remote sensing (ASPRS).
-Recently, the [.laz](http://www.laszip.org/) format has been  developed by Martin Isenberg of LasTools.
+Recently, the <a href="http://www.laszip.org/" target="_blank">.laz</a> format has been  developed by Martin Isenberg of LasTools.
 Laz is a highly compressed version of .las.

 In this activity, you will open a .las file, in the plas.io free online lidar data viewer.
 You will then explore some of the attributes associated with a lidar data point cloud.